• Skip to main content

 • Add the chicken, cumin, and chili powder, stir to combine, and cook for one to two minutes or until everything is heated.
 Remove from the heat and allow to cool briefly.
 Add one and one-half cups of cheese and stir to combine.

-Sour Cream Enchilada Sauce Directions:
+Sour Cream Sauce Enchilada Sauce

 • Melt the butter in a medium size skillet or saucepan over medium heat.
 Add the flour, salt, and pepper, and whisk to combine.
 Stir and cook for one to two minutes or until the mixture is bubbly and just starting to change color.

-• Remove the white sauce from the heat and add the sour cream, and diced tomatoes and green chilies.
+• Remove the white sauce from the heat and slowly add the sour cream, and diced tomatoes and green chilies.
 Mix well.

 • Pour the sauce evenly over the enchiladas and sprinkle the remaining cheese over the top.